Rajdave69/Bento/README.md

 ### 👋 General: Name, Weather Icons and Time Format

   - 👤 User Name:
-      - You can change your user name at any time in the first text box at the top of the settings page.
+      - You can change your username at any time in the first text box at the top of the settings page.
   - ⛅ Weather Icons:
       - Four styles of weather icons are available for you to choose from, just go to the "Weather icons theme" section and select an option.
   - 🕗 Time format: